I’ve been working on improving LLDB’s support for DWARF 5, and I’m hitting an

 tell.
 I have a prototype here 4.

 This could be expensive, since it involves copying buffers.
-However, note that: 1) We already do this forDW_OP_addr
+However, note that: 1) We already do this forDW_OP_addr, 2) Variables that have anDW_OP_addr{x}are unlikely to have multiple locations, so these buffers are hardly ever bigger than

 9 bytes. - Make

-objects carry a map of index_in_debug_addr →
+DWARFExpressionobjects carry a map of index_in_debug_addr →

-real_address, which gets updated/read as needed byUpdate_DW_OP_addr
+real_address, which gets updated/read as needed byUpdate_DW_OP_addr/

-.
+GetLocation_DW_OP_addr.
 I have a prototype here 5.
 This works but seems a

 bit overkill.